-- When evaluating new proposals, give preference to developments immediately adjacent to existing infrastructure. - Encourage infill and revitalization projects. - Do not allow unsewered development within the City sewer service area. - Require the developer to conduct a 20-year benefit/cost analysis that demonstrates the cost-effectiveness of on-site versus municipal systems.
-Within the sewer planning area? - LU 1.9.
-Provide adequate active and passive recreational opportunities for City residents.
+- When evaluating new proposals, give preference to developments immediately adjacent to existing infrastructure. - Give preference to pedestrian friendly designs to allow residents more transportation choices. - LU 1.9.
+Provide adequate active and passive recreational opportunities for Village residents.
 Parks and open space not only preserve and protect green areas for future generations, they also provide opportunities for residents to relax, exercise and socialize.